EstoesMoises/EstoesMoises/README.md

 # Welcome to My GitHub Profile! 🎉

-Hi there! 👋 I'm Moises, a beginner in the world of development.
-I'm currently learning Full-Stack Development while working on exciting projects to sharpen my skills.
-My journey is all about exploring, experimenting, and building a strong foundation while putting together the pieces of programming.
+I'm just here to learn and share - all things web dev, IaC, or whatever comes to my plate.
+I just love the journey to get things done, no matter the sweat and tears :D

 ## About Me 🙋‍♂️

 - I'm currently working as a **Technical Support Engineer** at **Stack Overflow**.
+With a focus on development projects related to integrations and APIs.
-- **Full-Stack Developer in Training**: Eager to master technologies like JavaScript, React, Node, Deno, and more.
+- **Learning FullStack web dev**: Eager to master technologies like JavaScript, React, Node, Deno, and more.
-- **Project Explorer**: Learning by doing—working on projects like Minecraft Server management, creating internal and custom plugins, and setting up CI/CD workflows.
+- **Just figuring things out**: Learning by doing—working on projects like Minecraft Server management, creating internal and custom plugins, and setting up CI/CD workflows.
-- **Open-Minded Learner**: Continuously growing through hands-on experience and engaging with the community.
+- **Learning is sharing, 100%**: Continuously growing through hands-on experience and engaging with the community.

-## Skills I'm Building 🛠️

-- **Programming languages**: JavaScript, C#, Python, and Java.
-- **Web Development**: HTML, CSS, React, Vue, SvelteKit, Node.js, and Deno (in progress).
-- **Tools & Workflows**: Git, Docker, Portainer, Coolify, Jenkins, Linux, and Headscale.

 ## How to Connect 🤝

-- **GitHub**: Feel free to explore my repositories and follow my progress!
+- **GitHub**: you're already here :D
 - **LinkedIn**: [Connect with me](https://www.linkedin.com/in/moisesiperez/)
-- **Discord**: estoesmoises - Open to discussions and collaborations.
+- **Discord**: estoesmoises

----

-Thanks for stopping by! 🥳 I'm just starting my journey, and I'm excited to share my progress with you.
-Let’s build and learn together! 🌟